GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### type: ISTIO_ENABLED

-This used to tell the deployer whether Istio is enabled or not.
-That information is used by manifests to provision special handling to work with Istio.

-### Supported values
-- `True`: Istio is not enabled.
-- `False`: Istio is enabled.
+This boolean property receives a True value if the environment is detected to have Istio enabled, and False otherwise.
+The deployer and template can take this signal to adapt the deployment accordingly.

-If `ISTIO_ENABLED` is not preset, it is assumed Istio is not enabled for the deployment.
+If `ISTIO_ENABLED` is not present, it is assumed Istio is NOT enabled for the deployment.

 ---

-## istioCompatible
+## istio

-Nested under `x-google-marketplace`, this indicates whether the application is compatible with Istio.

-### Supported values
-- `True`: The app is compatible with Istio.
-- `False`: The app is NOT compatible with Istio.
+Nested under `x-google-marketplace`, it holds information about compatibility between the app and the Istio service mesh.

 ```yaml
 properties: